+Table 1

-Table 1 Population Age 60+, by Gender and Age Group Portage County 2000
+Population Age 60+, by Gender and Age Group

+Meige County 2000

 Source: U.S. Census Bureau, 2000 Census of Population: Table P12.
-SEX BY AGE [49] -

-Universe: Total Population
+SEX BY AGE [49] - Universe: Total Population

-Gender Distribution - The gender distribution of the older population in Portage County is similar to that of the state of Ohio.
-Of the entire county population age 60+, women comprise 55.4% (compared to 58.1% in the state).
+Gender Distribution - The gender distribution of the older population in Meigs County is similar to that of the state of Ohio.
+Of the entire county population age 60+, women comprise 56.9% (compared to 58.1% in the state).
 As shown in Table 1, women outnumber men at all ages over 60; a disparity that increases with each advancing age group.
 Of particular interest is the gender ratio among the oldest age group.
-Of the population over the age of 84 in Portage County, 72.6% are women.
+Of the population over the age of 84 in Meigs County, 70.7% are women.
 The higher proportion of women among the oldest age group suggests that the population potentially eligible for, and in need of, long-term care services is largely female.

 Growth in the Older Population - As shown in Figure 1, there are only slight differences in the population distribution across age groups in the county compared to the state.
-Although the majority of Ohioans are under the age of 60, the proportion of older adults in Portage County (and Ohio) will grow substantially over the next several decades.
+Although the majority of Ohioans are under the age of 60, the proportion of older adults in Meigs County (and Ohio) will grow substantially over the next several decades.
 This growth in the older population is largely a result of the aging baby boomers.
 Currently ranging from 40 to 59 years of age, this cohort will dramatically impact the age distribution of the older population as they age.
 The influence of the baby boomers on both county and state populations is evident in Figure 1.

-Figure 1 Population Distribution by Age Group (40-85+) Portage County & Ohio, 2000
+Figure 1 Population Distribution by Age Group (40-85+) Meigs County & Ohio, 2000

-Source: U.S.Census Bureau, 2000 Census of Population:P12.
+Source: U.S.Census Bureau, 2000 Census of Population: P12.
 SEX BY AGE [49].

 The impact of the baby boomers on the age distribution of the 40+ population is also evident when population data from 2000 are compared to data from 1990.
-As shown in Figure 2, 26.6% of the county population was age 40-59 in 2000, compared to 20.9% in 1990.
+As shown in Figure 2, 28.1% of the county population was age 40-59 in 2000, compared to 22.4% in 1990.
 Also noteworthy is the increase in the population over the age of 85.
-In Portage County, this age group comprised 1.1% of the population in 2000 compared to 0.8% in 1990 (a 37.5% increase in the 85+ population).
-In Ohio, 1.6% of the population was over the age of 85, compared to 1.3% in 1990 (a 22.8% increase in the 85+ population).
+In 2000, this age group comprised 1.7% of the population, compared to 1.6% in 1990 (an increase of 6.3%).

-Figure 2 Population Distribution by Age Group (40-85+) Portage County, 1990 & 2000
+Figure 2 Population Distribution by Age Group (40-85+) Meigs County, 1990 & 2000